 - Pairs of clinicians/ chaplains from Pediatrics and Geriatrics departments are also welcome to apply.

 Participants will be selected through a highly competitive application review process.
-For more information about the application process, please review the Request for Applications.
+For more information about the future ISPEC Courses and application process, please contact Dr. Najmeh Jafari at firstname.lastname@example.org.